Liquify warps the pixels of a layer in five different ways to create mind-bending effects.

 Adjust the Pressure slider to control the maximum effect you can apply with the Apple Pencil at full pressure.

-Using Liquify with a finger will always apply the maximum effect set on the Pressure slider, without the pressure variance of the Apple Pencil.
+Using Liquify with a finger will always apply the maximum effect set on the Pressure slider.
+It does this without the pressure variance of the Apple Pencil.

 In many ways Liquify is like a standard brush, which gives you a lot of control over how it behaves.